 We update all our guides regularly.
 If you are researching the Income Protection and we haven't got an exact guide that helps you, keep coming back as we update daily.

-Income protection is an insurance policy which is created as a means of subsidising your wages in the event of an illness/injury which stops you from working.
+Income protection is an insurance policy that is created as a means of subsidising your wages in the event of an illness/injury which stops you from working.
 In basic terms, when you take out your policy, you will define your salary at that time.

 A typical income protection policy will pay between 50% and 70% of your normal monthly earnings.
 This can prove extremely useful if your employer does not have an enhanced sickness scheme and you revert to statutory sick pay.